BPH Treatment Comparison: Pros & Cons

 Transurethral Incision of the Prostate (TUIP)

 The surgeon makes small cuts in the bladder neck, where the urethra joins the bladder and in the prostate.
 This widens the urethra and reduces the pressure of the prostate on the urethra, making urination easier.
-The hospital stay is one-to-three days.
-A catheter is left in your bladder for one-to-three days after surgery.
+The hospital stay is often one-to-three days.
+A catheter is left in the bladder for one-to-three days after surgery.

 Photoselective Vaporization (PVP)